ArnoutReitsma/arnout-toonra-app/README.md

 - [TypeScript](https://www.typescriptlang.org/) - The language used
 - [Firebase](https://firebase.google.com/) - The database used
 - [Nodemailer](https://nodemailer.com/about/) - Used for sending emails

+AI tools like ChatGPT, Gemini, and GitHub Copilot were used to help with the development of this website.

 ## Contact